rwickens/automate_PET/README.md

 ----------------------------------------------

-Additional programs: automate_mincstats and mincmorph.
+**Additional programs**: automate_mincstats and mincmorph.
 They each require a json file, samples provided.